note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 ## First A Demo!

-There is gonna be a lot of code so to peak you interest let me present you with the very rudimentary user interface for playing type-level Tic-Tac-Toe that is the end result.
+There is gonna be a lot of code so to peak your interest let me present you with the end result.
+A UI for playing Tic-Tac-Toe on the typelevel where type errors are used display the state of the game and provide feedback for correct play.

 ```typescript
 // ##################################